 If distance were a language https://en.wikipedia.org/wiki/Travel , this would be my first attempt at grammar.
 I am sending you the simplest verb I can manage: I am leaving, and I am still here.
 So, welcome to “Holding Back The Last Hug : Postcards From The Aisle Seat”.

-I folded the last hug into the lining of my coat and pretended it was ordinary.
-I am telling you this now because the truth fits better on paper than in the hollow of my throat.
+I gently tucked the last hug into the lining of my coat, trying to convince myself it was just a normal thing to do.
+I share this with you now because the truth feels more comforting on paper than it ever does in the emptiness of my throat.

 To know the deets of jetlagged but joyful with our entry into Canadian territory, click on Jet Lagged But Joyful: Our Entry Into Canadian Territory – Wander, Feast & Thrive